ACM40960/project-distracted_driver_detection/README.md

 We built two models:
 1. A **baseline CNN** with two convolutional blocks.
-2. A **custom CNN** with four convolutional layers, Batch Normalisation, and L2 regularisation.
+2. A **custom CNN** with four convolutional layers, Batch Normalisation, Dropout and L2 regularisation.

 The best model achieved **~98% test accuracy** with balanced precision, recall, and F1-score across classes.
 A **video-to-image pipeline** was developed to apply these models frame-by-frame, aggregating results into offence intervals.
 Finally, a **Flask web application** was implemented with user uploads, employee authentication, driver ID logging, and dashboard features.